Authorization

 About Users & Concepts

 In order to access any data within fulfillmenttools you need to possess valid credentials in the form of a username and a corresponding password.
-Our Auth Provider provides a in exchange for such credentials, which needs to be sent along every issued request to any of the provided APIs.
+Our Auth Provider provides a JWT Token in exchange for such credentials, which needs to be sent along every issued request to any of the provided APIs.

 In the fulfillmenttools platform there is a simple yet effective rights & permissions system in place.
 It grants access to data, that the user is allowed to see while it hides data from users, that are authenticated but not authorized to view data.
 The role also has impact on active features in API, backoffice or mobile clients.